Ecuador approves same-sex marriage | DW | 13.06.2019

 "Enjoy the happiness that comes from being equal, like anyone else.
 It is a joy for our entire community and Ecuador," said Soria, who is the head of the Ecuadorian Equality Foundation, an LGBT rights group.

-The Latin American country joins Argentina, Brazil and Colombia in legalizing same-sex marriage.
+Ecuador joins other Latin American countries Argentina, Brazil and Colombia in legalizing same-sex marriage.

 jsi/jil (AP, AFP)